sandialabs/quest-ssim/docs/demo_examples.rst

 - Configuration 2 simulation files: ``examples/presentation_demo2``
 - Configuration 3 simulation files: ``examples/presentation_demo3``

-Each of the sub-folders containts two kinds of configuration files are needed to run the simulation.
-The first is a `federate_config` files which is a JSON file used directly by HELICS for configuring each federate (see`<https://docs.helics.org/en/helics3/references/configuration_options_reference.html>`_ for more information about helics configuration options).
+Each of the sub-folders containts two kinds of configuration files that are needed to run the simulations.
+The first is a `federate_config` file which is a JSON file used directly by HELICS for configuring each federate (see`<https://docs.helics.org/en/helics3/references/configuration_options_reference.html>`.
+For more information about helics configuration options).
 The other file is a `grid_config` JSON file specifying the configuration of the grid that is being simulated.
 The instructions for configuring the JSON files for Configuration 1 is described in the following sections followed by instructions to run it from the CLI.
-The same procedure applies for setting up and running the other configurations.
-Detailed description of the structure of these files are available in
+The same procedure applies for setting up and running the other configurations as well (with changes in parameters as required).
+Detailed description of the structure of these files are available in ()

 Setting up `grid_config` JSON file:
 -----------------------------------
+The setup of the file ``examples/presentation_demo1/grid_confgi1.json`` is described here.
-The fields relevant to this example cases are:
+The fields relevant to these example cases are:

 - ``"dss_file"`` which specifies the path to the OpenDSS model file
 - ``"storage"`` is a list of storage device specifications